ChanyutJean/fibonacci/README.md

 # Fibonacci
-Calculates fibonacci sequence from 1th to 127th term.
+Calculates fibonacci sequence in various programming languages.

-Run with `make $(language) INDEX=$(index)` with appropriate programming language and fibonacci index to obtain the fibonacci number.
+In this repository, you can build and use docker images to run the program without installing any programming languages.
+To run the container, specify environment variables `LANGUAGE` and `INDEX` with appropriate programming language and fibonacci index to obtain the fibonacci number.

 ### Currently available languages:
 ```